 I had a cop-out one day to see the dentist.
 It was an experience I would NEVER do again.
 I just felt they were too rough with my gums and my mouth was killing me the whole hour.
 Not to mention, I had a difficult time keeping my mouth open the whole time.

 See it was supposed to be a cleaning so I only worked a half day at the Power House.
 They did do that, but when they poked around to clean the plaque out, the dentist, scrapped hell plaque out from between my teeth.
 Every scrap felt like she was scrapping the actually insides of the teeth.
 It just felt helpless.

 Her assistant was a White inmate I’ll call Vetti.
-Vetti was a stock broker and got five years for insider trading.
+Vetti was a stockbroker and got five years for insider trading.
 The medical staff figured he was smart enough to do dentistry.
-I don’t know the process of how they get hired inmates.
+I don’t know the process of how they get hired, inmates.
 Now he was telling me to stay calm and telling me procedures the doctor is going.
-The doctor doesn’t say a word accept the words I mentioned above.
+The doctor doesn’t say a word except for the words I mentioned above.

 Oh yeah, and my teeth would bleed for about two weeks before it would stop.